steventrinh123/CS151-ProjectH/README.md

 Problem/Issue to resolve: Being bored/Want to relax

-We will be using a java game engine, named libGDX to create this project, and the intended usage is to create entertainment for users to enjoy.
+We will be using a java game-development framework, named libGDX, to create this project.
+The intended usage is to create entertainment for users to enjoy.

 Our solution to this problem will be to create a game: